 Some health benefits begin almost immediately.
 Every week, month, and year without tobacco further improves your health.

-- Within 20 minutes of quitting: Your blood pressure and pulse rate drop to normal and the temperature of your hands and feet increases to normal.
+- Within 20 minutes of quitting: Your blood pressure and heart rate drop to normal.

-- Within 8 hours of quitting: Your blood carbon monoxide levels drop and your blood oxygen levels increase to normal levels.
+- Within 12 hours of quitting: Your blood carbon monoxide level drops to normal.

-- Within 2 weeks to 3 months of quitting: Your circulation improves.
-Walking becomes easier.
-Your lungs work better.
-Wounds heal more quickly.
+- Within 2 weeks to 3 months of quitting: Your circulation improves and your lung function increases.

 - Within 10 years of quitting: Your risk of dying from lung cancer is about one half that of a person who still smokes.